 On September 22, 2022, the Company completed a non-brokered private placement of 74,000,000 common shares at a price of \$0.05 per common share for gross proceeds of \$3,700,000.
 Legal, regulatory and other cash costs associated with the private placement totalled \$48,545.
-The net proceeds of the Offering shall be used for: (i) final permitting costs to be paid by the Company on or prior to December 31, 2022 with respect to the Hammerdown Gold Project; (ii) remaining costs associated with the Company's feasibility study referenced in its public record; (iii) completing up to 5,000m of drilling on or prior to December 31, 2022 at the Hammerdown Project and/or the Orion Deposit; and (iv) general corporate and working capital purposes.

-Subsequent to September 30, 2022, the Company sold a 1% NSR Royalty on its Lac Pelletier Property located in Québec to Metalla Royalty & Streaming Ltd. for \$300,000.
-The sale of the royalty on a non-core asset was an arm's length transaction with no finder's fee.
+The net proceeds of the Offering are being used for: (i) final permitting costs with respect to the Hammerdown Gold Project; (ii) remaining costs associated with the Company's feasibility study referenced in its public record; (iii) completing up to 5,000m of drilling at the Hammerdown Project and/or the Orion Deposit; and (iv) general corporate and working capital purposes.
+During the fourth quarter of 2022, the Company sold a 1% NSR Royalty on its Lac Pelletier Property located in Québec to Metalla Royalty & Streaming Ltd. for \$300,000 and sold the Manitoba property to Hudbay Minerals Inc. for cash consideration of \$200,000.